 I love making food on my smoker, and this smoked pizza fatty recipe is one of my faves.
 It's not that difficult to make, and everyone in my family loves it.
 I'm sure you will too!
 Plan ahead because this recipe does take time to make.
 Assembly takes about 15 minutes, and total time on the smoker is usually around 4 hours.

-One of the reasons we like this recipe is because it's keto friendly.
 It has all the great flavors of your favorite pizza, but without the carbs.
 Let's dive in to see how to make it.